MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab02A_Azure Health_bot.md

 ### Task 1: Install Azure Health Bot in Azure Subscription

-1. [] While logged in to your Microsoft 365 tenant, open a new tab in your internet browser incognito or in-private mode and navigate to Azure Portal at +++https://portal.azure.com+++
+1. [] Open a new tab in your internet browser incognito or in-private mode and navigate to Azure Portal at +++https://portal.azure.com+++.
+Log in to your Microsoft 365 tenant.

 1. [] Search for **Azure Health Bot** in the top search bar and select it from the search results.